Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

  > [Info] A place can contain a black square displaying a number.
 This number specifies the number of tokens waiting to be processed at that place.
 Besides, a number is also displayed next to the status of each action.
 This number refers to the number of tokens processed in this action, and it depends on the action status and the number of tokens received.
 For further information, see [Workflow elements](ActindoWorkFlow/UserInterface/01_WorkflowElements.md#tokens).

 4. Select a place in the diagram.
-Depending on its status and the toggle settings, the token input in the selected place is displayed in the *Tokens* tab.
+Depending on its status, the token input in the selected place is displayed in the *Tokens* tab.

 5. Check the token status in the *Status* column.
 The following statuses are available: